rmcdonough/cop307/content/logsinsights/_index.en.md

 You can save queries that you have created.
 This can help you run complex queries when you need, without having to re-create them each time that you want to run them.

-:button[Learn more about this topic...]{href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html"}
+You can learn more about this topic [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)